 - Sleep problems, such as falling asleep or staying asleep.

-Symptoms of autism fall on a continuum.
-This means that the learning, thinking and problem-solving abilities of children with ASD can range from gifted to severely challenged.
-Some children with ASD need a lot of help in their daily lives.
-With a thorough evaluation, doctors can make a diagnosis to help find the best treatment plan for the child.
+The learning, thinking and problem-solving abilities of people with ASD can range from gifted to severely challenged.
+Some people with ASD need a lot of help in their daily lives.
+With a thorough evaluation, doctors can make a diagnosis to help find the best treatment plan.

 Scientists have not discovered a single cause of autism.
 They believe several factors may contribute to this developmental disorder.

-There is no medical test that can determine the possibility of developing autism, since the genes for ASD have not yet been identified.
-Specialists make the diagnosis after screening for social deficits, communication problems, and repetitive or restricted behavior.
+There is no medical test that can determine the possibility of developing autism.
+Specialists make the diagnosis after screening for social and communication difficulties, and repetitive or restricted behaviors.

 Sometimes the doctor will ask parents questions about the child's symptoms to screen for autism.
 Other screening instruments combine information from parents with the doctor's own observations of the child.
 Examples of screening instruments for toddlers and preschoolers include:

-- Modified Checklist for Autism in Toddlers (M-CHAT) is a list of informative questions about a child where the answers can indicate whether he or she should be further evaluated by a specialist.
+- Modified Checklist for Autism in Toddlers (M-CHAT) is a list of informative questions about a child where the answers can show whether he or she should be further evaluated by a specialist.

 - Social Communication Questionnaire (SCQ) is a series of questions parents answer to help specialists determine if further testing is needed for a child aged 4 years or older.